Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Make-up of the coexistence phase and strains average abundance

 \subsection{Coexistence phase make-up}

 We are interested in the characteristic fraction of the resistant strain $R$ in the coexistence phase, here defined as $x^*$.
 This is the fraction of $R$ expected, given that we have coexistence at $t=2\avg{N}$.
 According to the mean-field theory, the fraction of the strain $R$ in the coexistence phase is given by the expression Eq.~\eqref{eq:mean_field_coex} of $x^*$.
 It turns out that deep into the coexistence region whereby $\eta \approx 1$ and $\nu_T$ is sufficiently high, there is good agreement between theory and simulations, see Fig.~\ref{fig:xcomposition}(a,b).
-In addition to this, even when $\eta<1$, the theoretical prediction remains remarkably similar to the measured value, differing by a small amount as $\eta$ approaches 0.
+In addition, even when $\eta<1$, the {mean-field prediction $x^*$} remains remarkably {close to the value of fraction of $R$ measured in the coexistence state obtained in simulations, with small deviations arising} as $\eta$ approaches 0.
 We notice that the characteristic fraction of $R$, for given $\delta_T$, is almost independent of $\nu_T$.

 We can also predict the fraction of $R$ regardless of coexistence or fixation, here denoted by $\avg{x}$.
 The quantity $\avg{x}$ thus characterises the fraction of $R$ in the coexistence, fixation, and crossover regime where both coexistence and fixation are possible, with respective probabilities $\eta$ and $\phi$, but neither is certain.
 Making use of Eqs.~\eqref{eq:mean_field_coex}, \eqref{eq:overallfixationprobability}, and \eqref{eq:coexistenceprobability} we thus define $\avg{x}$ as